JiaWenqi/sentiment_lstm/README.md

 After 17 iteration, training precision is 99.9%, validation precision is 89%.
 Model overfit.
 Aparrently, Adagrad doesn't require small clipping and learning_rate, and provide stability at the same time.

+### Dropout to input
+Apply drop out to the input.
+Dropout set weight at w/p for input neurons that are not disabled. dropout = 0.5 training overfit, but validation set max at 89%